 - St Paul de Vence

-Those are just SOME of the day trips that you can do from Nice, not even including some of the nature destinations like Isola 2000 or Mercantour.
+Those are just SOME of the day trips that you can do from Nice (check out this post for my full list!), not even including some of the nature destinations like Isola 2000 or Mercantour.
 There are so many options for every type of traveler.

 By the way, if you plan to move to France or just want to understand the French better, definitely read this book or this book before your trip!
 Trust me, it will make your transition and understanding of French culture so much better.